Winnie247/curly-guide/README.md

 # curly-guide

 Curly-Guide is my best repo so far, it contains lots of random python projects i made.
-Check out my wiki for it!
+Check out my wiki for it!(it is less random)